 According to multiple sources including the California Dental Hygiene association, gum infections can now be treated with Dental Lasers instead of having more invasive therapy such as gum surgery.
 In the hands of your trained hygienists this technology becomes a very powerful instrument in the quest for oral health and overall well being.

-For a few more details about the use of lasers to treat gum disease please continue reading below.
+For a few more details about the use of lasers to treat gum disease please click on the additional info points above.

 Early signs of gum disease are red and/or inflamed gum tissues that bleed easily, called gingivitis.
 Many people dismiss this condition and assume it will go away with better brushing.
 It is also possible to have gum disease with absolutely no discernable symptoms.
 This is perhaps the most dangerous aspect of gum disease; it often goes unnoticed or untreated until very late in the disease process when the teeth have already been severely compromised.